 • One of the largest manufacturers of TLD badges and readers quit servicing their machines.

-RadationSafety.com provides radiation badges and rings that are affordable and discreet.
-They utilize optically stimulated luminescence OSL technology, which is a more advanced technology than TLD dosimeters.
-OSL dosimeter badges are the industry standard used by the government, hospitals, labs, and companies around the world.
-An OSL dosimeter works similarly to a TLD dosimeter, but an OSL dosimeter only requires optical stimulation, whereas a TLD dosimeter requires heat in order to function.
-These small and discrete radiation badges can be worn on your lapel and are designed to detect X-rays, gamma radiation, beta particles, and neutron radiation.
+RadationSafety.com provides radiation badges and rings that are affordable and unobtrusive.
+They utilize optically stimulated luminescence OSL technology, a more advanced technology than TLD dosimeters.
+OSL dosimeter badges are the industry standard used by the government, hospitals, labs, and companies worldwide.
+An OSL dosimeter works similarly to a TLD dosimeter, but an OSL dosimeter only requires optical stimulation, whereas a TLD dosimeter requires heat to function.
+These small and discrete radiation badges can be worn on your lapel and are designed to detect X-rays, gamma radiation, and beta particles, with neutron monitoring available for an additional fee.

 Source: https://www.radiation-dosimetry.org/what-is-thermoluminescent-dosimeter-tld-definition/